jjones-edoc/raven_tray/prompts/functions.md

 ### Responding

-When responding to a user, list your thoughts on the conversation and choose one function to call.
+When responding to a user, list your thoughts on the conversation and choose one python function to call.
+Put the python function in a code block.

-### Available Functions
+### Available Python Functions

 Use only one function to respond: